CFokstuen/CFokstuen/README.md

 ## About Me

-I'm passionate about web development and enjoy immersing myself in various programming languages and technologies.
-I believe in the power of continuous learning and enjoy exploring new frameworks, libraries, and tools to expand my knowledge and skillset.
+As an emmerging technologist, I believe in the power of continuous learning and enjoy exploring new languages, frameworks, libraries, and tools to expand my knowledge and skillset.

-Currently, I'm focused on honing my skills in front-end development, but I also have a growing interest in backend technologies.
-I enjoy building responsive web interfaces, and I aspire to create user experiences that are both enjoyable and intuitive.

 ## Projects

-I'm actively working on personal projects to apply that advances a deeper understanding of development technologies and languages.
+I'm actively working on project-based learning and personal projects, in addition to the demands of tertiary study requirements, that advances a deeper understanding of development technologies and languages.

 ## Contact Me

 If you have any questions, suggestions, or collaboration opportunities, feel free to reach out to me.
-You can contact me via email at [carl.fokstuen@hotmail.com](mailto:carl.fokstuen@hotmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/carl-fokstuen-628a0197/).
+You can contact me via email at [carl.fokstuen@hotmail.com](mailto:carl.fokstuen@hotmail.com) or connect with me on [Linkedin](https://www.linkedin.com/in/carl-fokstuen-628a0197/).

 #
 ![c32bf027-0480-4d8c-aafa-679078cf1f56](https://github.com/CFokstuen/CFokstuen/assets/118830275/c8ccf8bf-c6cb-4231-8080-961550af3dbe)